936-448-6677

 Magnetic Field Strength.

 Direct or rectified current shall be used to magnetize parts examined by this technique.
-The required field strength shall be calculated based on the length L and the diameter D of the part in accordance with (a) and (b), or as established in (d) and (e), below.
+The required field strength shall be calculated based on the length and the diameter of the part in accordance with (a) and (b), or as established in (d) and (e), below.
 Long parts shall be examined in sections not to exceed 18 in.
 (450 mm), and 18 in.
-(450 mm) shall be used for the part L in calculating the required field strength.
-For noncylindrical parts, D shall be the maximum cross-sectional diagonal.
+(450 mm) shall be used for the part in calculating the required field strength.
+For noncylindrical parts, shall be the maximum cross-sectional diagonal.

 (a) Parts With L/D Ratios Equal to or Greater Than 4.